all-maps-lie/all-maps-lie-2020/weeks/week_01.md

 #### Syllabus Review

 #### Defining Student Blocks and Groups

+You may choose to work in groups IF you'd like (no more than 2 per group), however, these blocks and groups are more for scheduling meeting times on a bi-weekly basis.

 * Block 1
   * Group A: Cruelty Jam
     * First Last